Create a Generic IOC#

 COPY ibek-support/StreamDevice/ StreamDevice/

 The above commands added StreamDevice and its dependency asyn.
-For each support module we copy it’s ibek-support folder and then run the install.sh script.
-The only argument to install.sh is the git tag for the version of the support module required. ibek-support is a submodule used by all the Generic IOC projects that contains recipes for building support modules, it will be covered in more detail as we learn to add our own recipe for the lakeshore340 below.
+For each support module we copy it’s ibek-support folder and then run the ansible.sh script.
+The only argument to ansible.sh is the name of the support module required, you may also specify -v <version> as the first argument. ibek-support is a submodule used by all the Generic IOC projects that contains recipes for building support modules, it will be covered in more detail as we learn to add our own recipe for the lakeshore340 below.

 You may think that there is a lot of duplication here e.g. asyn appears 3 times.
 However, this is explicitly done to make the build cache more efficient and speed up development.
 For example we could copy everything out of the ibek-support directory in a single command but then if I changed a StreamDevice ibek-support file the build would have to re-fetch and re-make all the support modules.
 By only copying the files we are about to use in the next step we can massively increase the build cache hit rate.